indicwiki-iiit/Football-players/README.md

 ### Data
 * female_players_dataset(final).csv-- This is the dataset for female football players with all the attributes for them.
 ### Scraping
-* scraping_female.py This is the sraping code used for extracting all the attributes of a player.
+* scraping_female.py This is the scraping code used for extracting all the attributes of a player.

 ### Sample article
-* This is the sample for female football players
+* This is the sample article for female football players
 ### genXML1.py
-* This file used in importing the standard format of xml of female football players.
+* This file is used in importing the standard format of xml of female football players.

 ### render1.py
 * This is the code used for rendering the female football players articles using jinja2 template named femaleplayers_template.j2 file in female football players folder.
 ### readData1.py
-* This contains all python code for generating female football players sweetviz report,pickle.
+* This contains all python code for generating female football players sweetviz report,pickle file.
 ### IndicWiki Summer Internship - [FOOTBALL_PLAYERS].pdf(report):
-* This pdf file is about final report of the team regarding IndicWiki Summer Internship.
+* This pdf file is about final report of our team regarding IndicWiki Summer Internship.
-# requirements
+### requirements
 * This contains all the packages and libraries that are necessary for building this project.